Chloroplasts call for help

 We use a variety of physiological, molecular and bioinformatics tools to address these questions, and collaborate closely with our colleagues in the Plant Physiology department, within the Plant Science Group at Wageningen University & Research, and in laboratories within and outside of The Netherlands.

-Our current projects are funded by the Dutch Science Organisation (NWO), and the Onassis Foundation (Greece).
+Our current projects are funded by the Dutch Science Organisation (NWO).